ManuelSIlvaCav/project-x/README.md

 ## TODO

-Build a github action for a full pipeline with the architecture in terraform

 1. Build a single deployment of golang api on app runner

-- Deployment of golang image on ECR (custom)

 - https://medium.com/@kumarapkvel/step-by-step-guide-to-host-a-simple-rest-api-in-aws-docker-aws-app-runner-6adcda4f144a

-  1.2 Configure S3 Credentials for files upload
+2. Build mongo cluster and connect it to

+- App Runer
+- Terraform ECS

+3. Make a github actions pipeline that works with terraform architecture

+- Check out if on new image the ecs clusters update

+# Features

-2. Finish Login Flow
+1. Finish Login Flow

 - Call Login from login Web

-3. Candidate mock
+2. Candidate mock

 - BUild a form to gather information
   - Upload CV